When Ice on the River is Shot with Blue…

 At sunrise, do not speak, just work;

-Every seed knows its moment, after all –
+Each seed knows its moment, after all –

-lord knows you must know yours.
+somehow you must know yours.

-Make a wheel from willow boughs
+Form a wheel from willow boughs

 to link your thoughts to earth and air.

-Chase the wheel across the land;
+Chase the wheel across the field;

-kneel where it falls and dig, dig.
+and kneel where it falls – dig, dig.

 Plant your silence, your pains, your plans

-along with purslane, yarrow and sage.
+along with the feverfew, yarrow and sage.

 Whistle to the wind to tell the rain